For Australians · Free on iOS

 Built for one family.
 Free for all of them.

 Core price comparison and household sharing will always be free.
-The app costs me almost nothing to run, and I don't take investment, so I don't have anyone telling me to add ads or sell your data.
-Later I might add an optional Pro tier for things like price alerts ("let me know when bananas drop below $3/kg"), but the core never gets gated.
+The app costs me almost nothing to run, and I don't take investment, so there's nobody telling me to add ads or sell your data.
+I might add an optional Pro tier later for AI features — things like turning a recipe link straight into list items — but the core never gets gated.

 — Rhys, Sydney